MicrosoftDocs/powerbi-docs/powerbi-docs/sample-sales-and-marketing.md

 * The top line chart (**% Units Market Share vs. % Units Market Share Rolling 12 Months**) shows how our market share fluctuates over time.
 Notice the large drop in June.
 Our rolling 12-month (R12M) share, which was increasing for a while, is now starting to stall.
 * Our biggest competitor is Aliqui, as evident in the middle column chart tile (**Total Units YTD Variance %**).
 * Most of our business is in the East and Central regions.
-* The line chart at the bottom (**Total Units for 2014**) shows that our dip in June is not seasonal; none of our competitors show the same trend.
+* The line chart at the bottom (**Total Units for 2014**) shows that our dip in June isn't seasonal; none of our competitors show the same trend.
 * The **Total Units Overall** and **Total Units YTD** tiles on the right show units sold, by segment and by region/manufacturer.
 The largest market segments for our industry are **Productivity** and **Convenience**.

 ## Use Q&A to dig a little deeper